albnavarro/mob-project/README.md

 NPM will install all the dependencies for the project's gulpfile

-Edit file config.json.dist in config.json, open files and enter your domain in localhost
+Copy file config.json.dist in config.json
+Open files and enter your serverName ( from your virtualhost ) in host propierties. the serverName is necessary for the tasks watch_files and criticalCss.

 ### Type this command in terminal the first time:

 * gulp init

+It may happen that by executing the gulp init task it is not possible to create the css folder automatically inside the compiled folder (probably for a permissions problem).

+In this case, just create the www/assets/css folder by hand.
+To be noticed.

 ### Type this command form minify css/js and revisioning by appending content hash to filenames )
 ### Set isProd -> true in src/data/config.json for use new distribution assets